ufukart/OptimWP/readme.txt

 * Change Login Error Message
 * Disable Posts Revisions

+= Caution! =
+This plugin has option to disable wordpress core, plugin, theme and translation updates.
+We do not recommend disabling Wordpress Auto-Update Mechanism for security reasons.

 == Installation ==
 1. Go to Plugins, Add New, Upload Plugin.